WHLX: Early years

-Failed Move Attempt
+Failed move attempt

 In November 1963, Radio St. Clair applied for a construction permit to move the station closer to Detroit.
 The proposed site was located at 2676 Ten Mile Road in Warren, currently the site of Central Industrial Park.
 Radio St. Clair also petitioned for a power increase from 1,000 to 5,000 watts as well as a modified directional antenna system that would have included a three-tower system.
 The FCC returned the application a year later, on the grounds of frequency overlap restrictions.
 Radio St. Clair requested a waiver, which was denied as was the construction permit for the move.

 First sale

 In November 1966, Radio St. Clair agreed to sell WDOG to Sommerville Broadcasting Company, owned by Richard S. and Letty J. Sommerville, which was approved by the FCC in February 1967.
 Later that year, the station, which up to that point, had been licensed to operate only from sunrise to sunset, was granted pre-sunrise authority of 500 watts, which allowed it to sign on two hours prior to local sunrise.

 Sommerville also renamed the station WSMA, and adopted a country music format.
 It maintained this format and call sign for the next 26 years.

 A disadvantage that the station had for much of its history was its geographic separation from more profitable markets.
 Located about 12 miles from any kind of urban sprawl, it had difficulty attaching itself to another community for more profit potential, as retail business in tiny Marine City was unable to provide a steady source of revenue, even during AM's halcyon years.
 For a time, WSMA maintained a small sales office in Port Huron, across the street from competitors WHLS and WSAQ.
 Despite the challenges, WSMA produced a modest profit during its early years.

 The Port Huron office closed when the station began to fail in the late 1980s, not long after coming under the control of a new owner.

 Those failures arose out of an overall lack of dependability of the station, often shutting down operations at sunset (even after being granted nighttime power authorization), and sometimes not going on air at all during holidays and some weekends.